 This different texture also made this dish reheat very well.
 Rice can be tricky to reheat in the microwave because it clumps together and get sticky but this rice didn’t do that at all.
 I think this rice would be great for food prep for that reason.
 You can make a big pot of rice on Sunday and reheat for the rest of the week.

-This arroz verde side dish can be used for any Mexican dishes you are making, like tacos, burritos or quesadillas .
-But you don’t have to just serve it with a Mexican inspired meal, I actually served this with fried fish and added some excitement to a boring American meal!
-So don’t limit yourself to serving only themed meals, this rice is delicious anytime.
+But you don’t have to just serve it with a Mexican inspired meal.
+It is great with fried fish or grilled meat to add some excitement to a boring American meal!
+This rice is delicious anytime.

 - 2 poblano peppers